arkency/posts/posts/2014-08-10-apns-and-utf8.md

 ## Payload template

 So let's extract the template of the payload into a method.
-This will be come handy later:
+This will come handy later:

 ```
 #!ruby